uspki/policies/certificate-policy.md

 ### 4.1.2 Enrollment process and responsibilities
 For the Root and Subordinate CAs:
-- The Policy Authority is responsible for approving or denying requests for CA certificate issuances.
+- The FPKIPA is responsible for approving or denying requests for CA certificate issuances.

 For all CAs, prior to the issuance of any Certificate, the CA shall obtain the following documentation from the Applicant: